Drug & Alcohol Rehab Dorset & Near Dorset

 Rehab doesn’t have to negatively impact your career in the long run.
 It does require you to take time off work, but it may well lead to better career prospects in the future.

-Your chances of being a successful professional for the rest of your life while actively avoiding addiction treatment are very low.
+Your chances of being a successful professional for the rest of your life while actively avoiding addiction rehab treatment are very low.

 We also advise you to keep this attitude as you progress through treatment.
 Employment is one of the main reasons people leave rehab early, and this is a tragedy in terms of relapse rates.